chaoss/augur/SECURITY.md

 ### Private Disclosure Process

-If you discover a security vulnerability in Augur, please report it privately:

-1. **GitHub Security Advisory**: Use GitHub's [private vulnerability reporting](https://github.com/chaoss/augur/security/advisories/new) for this repository
-2. **Use the Template**: Please fill out the provided advisory template to ensure we have all the details (Impact, Reproduction Steps, and Affected Versions) needed to investigate.
+If you discover a security vulnerability in Augur, please report it privately by opening a [New Private Vulnerability Report](https://github.com/chaoss/augur/security/advisories/new).
+Please fill out the provided advisory template to ensure we have all the details (Impact, Reproduction Steps, and Affected Versions) needed to investigate.

 ### Responsible Disclosure Guidelines